Jul 17, 2025

 Q: How does insulation prevent electrical leaks or short circuits?

 A: Insulation blocks the metal core inside.
 It stops contact with water, dust, or other conductive materials.
 This keeps the current flowing only on the right path.
-It lowers the risk of short circuits or shocks.
+It lowers the risk of short circuits or electric shocks.

 Specific cables like YJLHY23 and YJLHV32 are examples.
 They use cross-linked polyethylene insulation with a PVC outer covering.
 Another type is cross-linked polyethylene insulated cable with dual non-magnetic metal tape armor and a PVC sheath.
 These cables work well indoors.
 They are also good in tunnels, cable trenches, or for underground laying.